 Do You Need a Degree to Be a Warehouse Worker?

 No. Most workhouse jobs don’t require a college degree, and some don’t require a high school degree.
-On-the-job training is common, and experience gained in warehouse roles can lead to advancement opportunities over time.
+Most employers provide training and safety equipment.

 Related Content: What Kind of Work Can You Get in a Warehouse?